 Method of assessment

-11.1 Students will develop their creative practice in the context of a deeper understanding of specific conservation issues
+8.1 Demonstrate developed creative practice in the context of a deeper understanding of specific conservation issues.

-11.2 Students will acquire and develop a range of practical skills relating to the module topics and of use to conservation practice
+8.2 Acquire developed range of practical skills relating to the module topics and of use to conservation practice.

-11.3 Students will gain an understanding of the theoretical underpinnings to their creative conservation practice
+8.3 Demonstrate an understanding of the theoretical underpinnings to their creative conservation practice.

-11.4 Students will develop their capacity to work alone and in teams whilst focussing on different conservation-oriented activities
+8.4 Demonstrate developed capacity to work alone and in teams whilst focussing on different conservation-oriented activities.

-11.5.
-Students will develop their capacity to communicate and explain process, nature and outcomes of their creative practice
+8.5 Demonstrate developed capacity to communicate and explain process, nature and outcomes of their creative practice.

-11.6 Students will engage critically with all aspects of their creative practice across each of the individual topics selected to comprise the curriculum (see below) and will engage with the theoretical background and underpinnings as well as the more practical aspects.
+8.6 Critically engage with their creative practice across each of the individual topics selected to comprise the curriculum (see below) and engaged with the theoretical background and underpinnings as well as the more practical aspects.